10 March 2020

 Whatever stage of life you are at, chances are you sometimes need to bring your lunch with you – to the office, to uni, to have a quick bite while you are on the move.

 9. Lunch boxes

-Here are a few options depending on your needs: microwavable lunch boxes that are also completely natural and dishwasher safe, 100% leak-proof stainless steel lunch boxes, lunch boxes with compartments.
+Here are a few options depending on your needs: 100% leak-proof stainless steel lunch boxes and lunch boxes with compartments.
 If you like to also pack a drink too, we suggest considering an insulated water bottle.

 10. Reusable cutlery

 If you bring food with you from home, you’ll need something to eat it with – nothing better than a compact and lightweight travel cutlery set.
 There are lots out there, and we suggest going for one that keeps your cutlery set together.
 The last thing you want if finding a loose fork at the bottom of your backpack!